nutanix-japan/KarbonServiceMesh_Bootcamp/istio/istio.rst

 Istio and Kiali
 +++++++++++++++++++++++++++++++++

-Kiali is used as a visualisation layer for deployed applications.
+Kiali is used to visualise deployed applications in the service mesh.
 Kiali also supports configuring traffic management policies amongst others.
 Kiali helps administrators visualise the following(not limited to):

 - Applications and related microservices
 - Performance patterns